dimitrov-adrian/directus-extension-searchsync/README.md

 ### References

 - `server: object` Holds configuration for the search engine
+- `batchLimit: number` Batch limit when performing index/reindex (defaults to 100)
 - `reindexOnStart: boolean` Performs full reindex of all documents upon Directus starts
 - `collections: object` Indexing data definition
 - `collections.<collection>.filter: object` The filter query in format like Directus on which item must match to be indexed (check [Filter Rules